-YUM also called as Yellowdog Updater, Modified is a default package management system which is mostly used in all versions of CentOS to install and update packages and repositories.
-With the help of “yum” a user can maintain their OS and applications updates very easily.
+YUM also called Yellowdog Updater, Modified is a default package management system which is mostly used in all versions of CentOS to install and update packages and repositories.
+With the help of “yum” a user can easily maintain their OS and applications updates.
 In this tutorial, we are going to see how to disable and remove package repositories on CentOS using yum.

 Disabling a Package Repository

 Usually, the package repositories are located in the definition files, which can be found in the directory named /etc/yum.repos.d .
-In order to disable the file, you need to modify the proper file and set the below given parameter.
+To disable the file, you need to modify the proper file and set the below-given parameter.

 enable = 0